 In reindeer husbandry, supplementary feeding has become an increased necessity to cope with difficult grazing conditions, declining availability of natural grazing resources or increasing fragmentation of grazing grounds.
 However, supplementary feeding involves difficult choices for reindeer herders to maintain their traditional herding practices.

-24 reindeer herders from Finland, Norway and Sweden have participated to the workshop and have shared their experiences about the economic, cultural, institutional, environmental, and health related concerns involved in supplementary feeding with each other, as well as with 20 researchers (e.g. anthropologists, geographers, ecologists, sociologists, veterinarians, etc.) from the three different NCoEs.
+24 reindeer herders from Finland, Norway and Sweden participated to the workshop and shared their experiences about the economic, cultural, institutional, environmental, and health-related concerns involved in supplementary feeding with each other, as well as with 20 researchers (e.g. anthropologists, geographers, ecologists, sociologists, veterinarians, etc.) from the three different NCoEs.